aimee-mcneil-melville/ToDo-Full-Stack/round-one.md

   - [ ] Flexbox

 * Accessibility
-  - [ ] Accessibility for screen readers
+  - [ ] Browsing with assistive technologies _(or pick a single assistive tech)_
-  - [ ] Accessibility for users with physical disabilities
+  - [ ] Enabling users with learning, reading, and neurological impairments
-  - _Another accessiblity topic of your choice (validate with teacher first)_
+  - [ ] Building accessible forms
+  - [ ] Testing accessibility
+  - [ ] Legal requirements of web accessibility in NZ

 * Databases
   - [ ] Database indexes